Here's what you need to know about Iceland's latest eruption.

-The new volcanic eruption was occurring on Iceland's Reykjanes Peninsula, specifically in the Sundhnúkur craters.
-The series of 2023–2024 Sundhnúkur craters eruptions are north of Grindavík, approximately 25 miles (40 kilometers) from Reykjavík, Iceland's capital.
+The recent volcanic eruptions were occurring on Iceland's Reykjanes Peninsula, specifically in the Sundhnúkur craters.
+This active area is in the southwest region, north of Grindavík, about 6 miles (10 kilometers) from the Blue Lagoon, 12 miles (20 kilometers) from Keflavík Airport, and approximately 25 miles (40 kilometers) from Reykjavík, Iceland’s capital.

 The eruption is not considered dangerous to the public or flights.
 A fissure eruption only affects the area directly surrounding the eruption site with lava flows.
 If authorities allow it, people can approach the site, but until then, they should stay away from it to avoid any danger.